 Lan Kwai Fong is dominated by white collar workers and foreigners.
 The best time to view its energy is on Friday and Saturday nights, when it is most crowded with people looking for entertainment.
 Generally speaking, an evening here is divided into two parts: Happy Hour and Spree Hour.
 Happy Hour is for white collars from 17:00 to 21:00.
 To lure them, most bars offer promotions, such as buy one and get one free for drinks and half price for food.
 Spree Hour starts at 22:00 when many university students and foreigners join the group.
 Although it is a place mostly for white collars, it is not an expensive place to hang out.
 A glass of beer costs about HK$40 to HK$50, which is half price during Happy Hour.
 Fees are paid for the service, however, in most cases paid with service charges and tips.

 The names and furnishings of dining places in this unique cultural district are all westernized.
 The bars have simple décor, a bar, bar stools, and a bar cabinet with all kinds of beer and drinks.
 Wing Wah Lane is a gourmet street with many foreign cuisines, such as the Japan style sheet iron fever, Indian curry rice, and gourmet food from Malaysia and Thailand.
 English has historically been the social language of this district, yet with more and more mainland visitors, some bar waitresses have started to speak mandarin.

-When New Year's Eve, Christmas and other grand occasions come, there will be activities held along the streets, such as game stalls, competitions, and entertainment performances.
+When New Year's Eve, Christmas and other grand occasions come, there will be activities held along the streets in Lan Kwai Fong, such as game stalls, competitions, and entertainment performances.
 People also flock to this street to count down to a special moment.
 During All Saints' Day, people in disguise themselves as ghosts, horses, angels, devils and mummies.
 Visitors should not miss it if they come during the festival.

 |A bar: La Doice Vita 97|